dylanade/natural-language-processing/README.md

-# Natural Language Processing Projects
+# Natural Language Processing

-This repository contains a collection of Natural Language Processing (NLP) applications, assignments, and experimental projects.
+This repository contains a collection of Natural Language Processing (NLP) applications, research, and experimental projects.
 These projects explore a range of NLP tasks, from machine translation to sentiment analysis.

 ## Projects Included